Video From RTE about Russian Festival 2014

 Moscow puppet theatre will present The Tale of Tsar Saltan in the Russian schools and clubs over the country.
 All performances will be in Russian.

-Department of the Slavonic and Eastern European Studies in the Trinity College will be holding an open day, a guided tour of the college in Russian and a Gala concert on the Russian poetry in the evening.
-Trinity college students will hold a quiz for the Transition Year students called “How well do you know Russia?”.
-The quiz has become one of the highlights of the festival.
+Department of Russian and Slavonic Studies at Trinity College will be holding an open day, a guided tour of the college in Russian and a Gala concert on the Russian poetry in the evening.
+Trinity College students will hold a talk on the Russian language and quiz for the Transition Year students called “How well do you know Russia?”
+This event has become one of the highlights of the festival.
+Please see www.tcd.ie/Russian

 The National Concert Hall will have two concert of Russian classic Music.
 RTE National Symphony Orchestra will perform Prokofiev’s Symphony No.1 Classical.
 Violinist Ray Chen will perform pieces from Tchaikovsky, Prokofiev and Stravinsky.
 Tickets at www.nch.ie